Ladispoli

-Ladispoli is a town and comune in the Metropolitan City of Rome, Lazio, central Italy.
+Ladispoli is a comune (municipality) in the Metropolitan City of Rome, in the Italian region of Lazio.
 It lies about 35 km west of Rome, on the Mediterranean Sea.

 History

 Modern Ladispoli includes the site of the ancient Alsium at nearby Palo Laziale, the port of the Etruscan city of Cerveteri and later a Roman colony cited by Cicero.

 Alsium was destroyed in the 6th century AD, during the Gothic War, by the Ostrogoths led by Totila.
 Later a castle, named Palo, was built in the area: it was a fief of the Orsini and, from 1693, of the Odescalchi family.

 Modern Ladispoli was founded in 1888 by Ladislao Odescalchi, from whom it takes its name.

-In the late 1970s and until the early 1990s, parts of Ladispoli were popular with Soviet emigrants seeking political and/or religious asylum in Western countries (mostly United States, Canada and Australia).
+In the late 1970s and until the early 1990s, parts of Ladispoli were popular with thousands of Soviet emigrants, mostly Jewish, seeking political and/or religious asylum in Western countries (mostly United States, Canada and Australia).
 This proved to be a boon for the city's economy, as they rented apartments while awaiting their entry visas to those countries, usually for a period of two months to a year (depending on the country).
 The impact was most profound during off-season, when many apartments would otherwise sit idle and city life would enter a hiatus.
-The experience of Jews from the former USSR staying in Ladispoli in the 1980s was first described in English by Maxim D. Shrayer in his literary memoir "Waiting for America" (2007).
+The experience of Jews from the former USSR staying in Ladispoli in the 1980s was described in English by Maxim D. Shrayer in his literary memoir "Waiting for America" (2007).